lukedodd/Pixslam/README.md

 Pixslam
 =======

-Pixslam is a toy language for image processing.
+Pixslam is a toy programming language for image processing.

 Pixslam has three main features.